transfer-framework/ezplatform/tests/tests.md

 * Should run update action via createAndUpdate on all (a) object- and (b) tree services

+* Should run delete action via createAndUpdate on all (a) object- and (b) tree services

 a) Objectservices
 * ContentManager
 * LocationManager